Risingson/eveeyedocs/docs/navigation/waypoints.md

     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
 Still routes displayed may not match 100% every time.
 Eveeye will detect and re-calc the route displayed in eveeye if you took a different path though.

 #### Route Display
-To learn about how a route list is displayed please [Jumprange](https://eveeye.readthedocs.io/en/latest/navigation/route/)
+To learn about the route list display please refer to [this](https://eveeye.readthedocs.io/en/latest/navigation/route/).

 #### Route Manipulation
 Clicking the colored square or else in the route legend will trigger a menu with some options where applicable: